 Very few watch manufacturers in the world can rival the number of models that Seiko has produced over the years.
-The Japanese watchmaker is all about diversity, providing time tellers at just about every price point, from five-figure boutique to getting change back from a $100 note – perfect for a quality Christmas pressie!
+The Japanese watchmaker is all about diversity, producing time tellers for just about every price point; from five-figure boutique models to getting change back from a $100 note.

-And they also have a hefty heritage to draw upon, one that goes all the way back to Tokyo circa 1881, when an entrepreneur by the name of Kintaro Hattori – at the tender age of 22 – opened up his own watch repair shop.
+Seiko also has an illustrious heritage to draw upon, one that goes all the way back to Tokyo circa 1881, when an entrepreneur by the name of Kintaro Hattori opened up his own watch repair shop at the tender age of 22.

 Seiko watches are renowned for their forward-thinking technologies that stay within the boundaries of stylish – highlighted by their signature 1960s classic the Grand Seiko, or the cal.0614, the world’s first six-digit liquid-crystal display piece.

 These designs have helped put Seiko time tellers on a pedestal reserved usually for high-end Swiss watchmakers.
 The difference is that Seiko isn’t scared to put a budget watch on the market, and subsequently, releasing watches in this price range hasn’t affected their appeal.
 Why?
 Simply because they’re so well made.

 If you’re thinking about purchasing one (and quite frankly why wouldn’t you?) there are literally thousands of different models to choose from.
 With such huge choice, naturally, comes a much harder decision as to which Seiko watches or watches to buy.
 So, being the lovely people we are here at DMARGE, we’ve put together this list of some of the best, coolest and downright awesome Seiko watches to buy right now.

 Seiko Prospex 1968 Professional 300m Divers Re-creation